dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 ### 1. Primary Color
 This color defines the emphasized surfaces in an interface.
-These consist of headers, appbars, navbars, drawers, hero sections, etc. The primary color property takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.
+These consist of headers, appbars, navbars, drawers, hero sections, etc. The primary color property takes [one primitive color token](color-tokens.md#primitive-color-tokens), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ### 2. Accent Color